Ukrainian identity card: International travel

 In 2017, Turkey granted Ukrainian citizens the right to enter visa-free for up to 90 days with an ID card.
 Furthermore, since March 2019, Georgia accepts a Ukrainian ID card if the traveller arrives directly from Ukraine (as the two countries do not share a land border, this would imply arrival via air or sea).
 Regarding trips to Russia, a Ukrainian national can enter the country with their Passport of the Citizen of Ukraine on the basis of the 1997 agreement (at that time only for "internal passport booklets", as Ukrainian ID cards didn't exist).
 This has been confirmed in 2023 and no notes have been made as to this possibility with an ID card, which officially bears the same name as the previously used 1994 series passports.
 Moreover, first-hand accounts suggest that Russian border control accepts citizens of Ukraine travelling with the new document.
 Ukraine, however, stopped accepting both ID cards and "internal passport booklets" at its exit checkpoints with Russia on 1 March 2020 and the border between the countries is currently closed due to the Russian invasion of Ukraine.
-As of 24 February 2022, only women and men who are not 18-60 years old, unless are subject to conscription, are allowed to leave the country.
+As of 24 February 2022, men between the ages of 18 and 60 are not allowed to leave the country, unless they are exempt from conscription.